Use of Wasabi

 Yes, when using the Ledger Live software wallet to manage your coins, you send your extended public key to the Ledger company server.
 With this information they know exactly how many bitcoins you have and in what transactions you spend them.
 To avoid that you can use a Ledger hardware in combination with Wasabi as software interface, and because Wasabi does not leak your xpub, your transaction history is not shared with anyone.
 Make sure you are generating a completely new wallet with a new seed phrase backup so that the compromised old wallet is no longer an issue.
 You can also go into the Settings of your Ledger and create a PIN-specific passphrase.

-To create a new Ledger Wallet offline and make sure that your newly created wallet doesn't leak any information to Ledger's servers you can follow this guide.
+To create a new Ledger Wallet offline and make sure that your newly created wallet doesn't leak any information to Ledger's servers you must not use Ledger Live (neither to configure it for the first time, nor to use it).
 After that, you can use the wallet in combination with Wasabi without having concerns about your privacy!